stahta01/wxwidgets_svn/wxPython/SWIG/README.txt

     the code generator to use a reference to the object instead of making a copy.

-    Part of my autodoc patch was disabled because a unit-test failed.
+    Part of my autodoc patch was disabled becuase a unit-test failed.
     It turns out that the failure was due to a name clash in the unit test itself, so I re-enabled that section of code in this patch.